OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ---
-title: "Importing a deployable tutorial with Octopus Deploy and Azure web applications"
+title: Importing a deployable tutorial with Octopus Deploy and Azure web applications
 description: Import your first project in Octopus Deploy and deploy a tutorial to an Azure web application for your organization.
 author: terence.wong@octopus.com
 visibility: public
-published: 2021-07-14-1400
+published: 2021-09-01-1400
 metaImage: deploy-success.png
 bannerImage: deploy-success.png
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - Azure
 ---

-Setting up your first deployment can be a challenging process.
-There are new systems and many configurations to get right.
+Setting up your first deployment can be challenging.
+There's new systems and multiple configurations to get right.

 In this blog post, I guide you through your first deployment.

-To make this easy, I've configured a project that deploys a sample application to an Azure web application.
-Using the Export/Import feature that was introduced in Octopus 2021.1, I exported an Octopus project, and I'll show you how to import and deploy this project.
-Once deployed, this application will be visible to you and sharable with your company.
+To make this easy, I configured a project that deploys a sample application to an Azure web application.
+Using the [Export/Import feature](https://octopus.com/blog/exporting-projects) that was introduced in Octopus 2021.1, I exported an Octopus project, and I show you how to import and deploy this project.

+After it's deployed, this application will be visible to you, and shareable with your company.

+## Getting set up

-The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or the self-hosted Octopus Server.
+The only prerequisite to follow along with this post is a running Octopus Deploy instance, either in Octopus Cloud or the self-hosted Octopus Server.

-These are the steps in Octopus to deploy the web application:
+There's five steps I walk you through to deploy the web application in Octopus:

 1. Import the existing project
 2. Configure an Azure account